 Timing—if your manuscript is completed, you can have it edited, cover and interiors designed, printed and in your hands within four months or less.
 With traditional publishing, you can have your manuscript completed and it will most likely be in your hands in 18 months.

 Control—if you get a group of authors together who have traditionally published, one of the most common grumblings you will hear is that they don’t like the way their book looks—covers and interiors and they really have been in a fog when it comes to book sales.

-Quality—in 2009, a close friend had her 5th book published by the same NY publisher that did my second book in the mid-eighties.
-Over 20 years between our respective publications.
+Quality—just a few years ago, a close friend had her 5th book published by the same NY publisher that did my second book in the mid-eighties.
+Over 30 years between our respective publications.
 The book she proudly gave me was a month old and a trade paper.
 The interior paper was thinner than mine when we took it off my book shelf to compare; my trade paper cover was still flat—hers was already curling up.
 Hers, of course, was twice the price of mine.

 As a savvy self and independent publisher—when you create a Author and Book Platform to reach out to your crowd, your sales will not only be greater, the financial reward will be significantly greater.
 For me, I know that I can sell 3,000 copies of a book and net $40,000 to $50,000 higher than my traditional publishing contracts that I used to live with.

 It’s your choice … but do the math always.
 Measure your time, investment and potential return.